peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

  * System.OverflowException:
-This object's value exceeds the range of a byte (would be less than 0 or greater than 255 when truncated to an integer).
+This object's value exceeds the range of a byte (would be less than 0 or greater than 255 when converted to an integer by discarding its fractional part).

 <a id="AsDecimal"></a>
 ### AsDecimal